LEED Wooden Plaque (Black Locust)

 - hand finished

 - treated with natural linseed oil for additional protection and a glossy sheen

 There is no problem in the EU.
 If your are in another region, please contact me before purchace so that we can clarify the customs regulations.

 More about Robinia pseudoacacia

 This very common plant, also called Black Locust, is native to North America, and has been cultivated as a decorative plant in Europe since early 1600.
 It was the “tree of the year” in Germany for 2020.

-The wood is pale yellowish brown, heavy, hard, strong, close-grained, and very durable in contact with the environment.
+The wood is pale yellowish brown, heavy, very hard, strong, close-grained, and very durable in contact with the environment.
 It has a specific gravity of 0.7333, and a weight of approximately 732 kg m3.
 The very high Brinell hardness of 46 N/mm² makes it an excellent candidate for various production methods.

 Very low deformation and the very low shrinkage of Robinia wood.
 Even if it is heavily soaked, it remains very dimensionally stable.